jhotadhari/react-native-mapsforge-vtm/README.md

 React Native components to build vector maps using [Mapsforges fork of vtm](https://github.com/mapsforge/vtm).
 Offline rendering of OpenStreetMap data.
 Android only

 **Just some ideas in early development state.
-Do not use this for production!**
+Do not use this for production!** ...
+Well, you can use it, but things are changing!

+## Roadmap

+Some things will change sometime soonish:

+- Marker improvements: clustering and support for drag and drop.
+- Gesture events for Path layers.
+- Fix the zickzacky appearance of `PathLayer`.
+- Path simplification for both Path layers.
+- Changing the `LayerPathSlopeGradient` props, to be able to control the order of simplification and smoothing, and to apply those steps multiple times.
+- Changing the `LayerPathSlopeGradient` component to support gradients as well for speed, elevation or any kind of data.
+- Maybe merging the path components: `LayerPathSlopeGradient` and `LayerPath`.
+- Hillshading improvements.
+- Gesture events for `MapContainer`.
+- ...

 ## Installation